 Today we’ll be having a look on one of the latest mouses from Logitech ; The MX700 , an optical and cord less mouse

-Well I think that almost everyone of you will know Logitech.
+Well, I think that almost every one of you will know Logitech.
 But if you don’t here’s a little piece of text about this company :

 With operational headquarters through its U.S. subsidiary in Fremont, California, and regional headquarters through local subsidiaries in Switzerland, Taiwan and Hong Kong, Logitech International is a Swiss public company traded in Switzerland on the Swiss Stock Exchange under the symbols LOGN and LOGZ, and in the U.S. on the Nasdaq National Market System (LOGI).
-The company has manufacturing facilities in Asia and offices in major cities in North America, Europe and Asia Pacific.
+The company has manufacturing facilities in Asia and offices in major cities in North America, Europe, and Asia Pacific.

-Their origin lies in the OEM sector and during the past few years Logitech has made his presence in the retail sector and now they are having distributions in more than 100 countries all over the world.
+Their origin lies in the OEM sector and during the past few years Logitech has made its presence in the retail sector and now they are having distributions in more than 100 countries all over the world.

 A few weeks ago they released a new line of optical mice and that’s what this review is about ; The Logitech MX line.
 The MX line includes the MX300, MX500 and the cordless MX700